mortelli/devportal/guides/rif-enveloping/integrate.md

         smartWalletAddress
     });

-    // relay transaction
+    // Relay Transaction

     const unsigned_tx = {
-        // some common web3 transaction with the common parameters.
+        // some common web3 transaction with the usual parameters };
-    };

-    const tokenAmountForRelay = "10";
+    const tokenAmountForRelay = "10"; // how many tokens will be used to pay for the relaying. if left at 0, transaction will be sponsored

     const relayTransaction = web3.eth.sendTransaction({
         from: account.address,